medavox/distribackup/docs/message binary spec.md

 5. payload             | ByteArray

-Each peer has to request files it wants.<br />
+Each peer has to request files it wants.
-Other peers will help by sending requested files (or pieces of it), but can also reply with "I don't have it"<br />
+Other peers will help by sending requested files (or pieces of it), but can also reply with "I don't have it"
 All peers will announce when they have finished downloading a file, so other peers now know to request that file from it

-This means that a File Tree Status Requset isn't for asking another peer about its personal state, which is pointless: each peer is responsible for managing its own archive copy, and this type of request would only benefit a system where peers try to be helpful by pre-emptively pushing to each other.
+This means that a File Tree Status Requset isn't for asking another peer about its personal state, which is pointless:
+each peer is responsible for managing its own archive copy, and this type of request would only benefit a system where peers try to be helpful by pre-emptively pushing to each other.